chedim/cliffhanger/README.md

 ## Cascading Reevaluations
 Cliffhanger applications developed around datapoints -- a special kind of variables.
-Datapoint values are calculated from developer-provided data definitions.
+By default, datapoint values are calculated from developer-provided data definitions.
 If a definition references another datapoint then the definition is said to depend on that datapoint.
 Whenever a datapoint value changes all its dependant definitions as well as their dependant definitions are marked for reevaluation.
 Definitions are re-evaluated lazily only when their value is requested by any of their dependant definitions.

+## Static datapoints
+Datapoints that are not accessed via `the` operator are considered static.
+Static datapoint values are calculated immediately after the application starts and automatically reevaluated every time their dependencies change.

+## Persisted datapoints
+To persist datapoint values across application startups developers should label them as persisted, for example:
+`users are persisted`.

 ## Dynamic Definition Switching
 Cliffhanger datapoint definitions may be enabled and disabled based on the value of an optional control datapoint.